mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

 .. note:: This setting is not persistent.
 When **pwv_kpno** is
-    first imported into a new environment the package will always default to using the standard model for Kitt Peak, and the above command will have to be rerun.
+    first imported into a new environment the package will always default to using the standard model for Kitt Peak and the above command will have to be rerun.

 Exporting Current Settings
 ==========================